nicktheo59/nicktheo59.github.io/index.md

 Sketch / Principle - High-fidelity Mockups for a mobile-first YouTube Captions Search application.
 I then edited a 'vlog' style video documenting the process.
 FYI - the final half of this video covers an unrelated project (called Auto-Shares) <br/>
 [Check it out here](https://www.youtube.com/watch?v=yM6DIXmob8A&feature=youtu.be) - x1.5 playback speed advised

-Progressive Web Apps - Deployment of the _beautiful_ sample Books search app, idea is to swap out the Google Books API for Youtube Video results using Audio Transcription Microservice + a TFIDF algorithm written in Python
+Progressive Web Apps - Deployment of a _beautiful_ sample Books search app, idea is to swap out the Google Books API for Youtube Video results using Audio Transcription Microservice + a TFIDF algorithm written in Python

 Glide - Ported a collection of public domain audio files into a step-by-step language learning course (App-based), includes a chat feature to find fellow students to practise with, and a [dummy] directory of local 1-to-1 language tutors.
 Also works as a Chrome App. <br/>
 [Check it out here](https://wthwy.glideapp.io/)